Merlin Carpenter: The Poster Studio

 In 1994 Carpenter set up an experimental art space in London named "Poster Studio" with fellow artists Dan Mitchell and Nils Norman, among others.
 Its aim was to produce a critical analysis of the contemporary London art world.
 The poster studio disbanded in 1996.

 Art writing

 Carpenter writes articles for the periodical Texte zur Kunst, as well as texts for catalogues and reviews..

 Exhibitions

 Exhibitions include The Opening, Mitterrand+Sanz/Contemporary Art, Zurich (2007); Relax It's Only a Bad Cosima von Bonin Show, Galerie Bleich-Rossi, Vienna (2007) and Sounds of War, Galerie Edward Mitterrand, Geneva (2005) and Ballard in Narnia (with Richard Parry).
 In 2011, Carpenter made an exhibition of paintings at Simon Lee Gallery, titled Tate Café.

+Merlin Carpenter is represented by Reena Spaulings Fine Art, New York; Overdouin & Co, Los Angeles and galerie dépendance, Brussels.